Don Bragg (basketball): AAU career

 After college, Bragg was selected by the Minneapolis Lakers (now Los Angeles) in the seventh round of the 1955 NBA draft with the 54th overall pick, but he chose not to play professionally.
 He played AAU basketball for Los Angeles Kirby's Shoes, teaming with former Bruins Ron Bane and Chuck Clustka.
 Kirby's won the Los Angeles Major AAU League title in February 1956, when Bragg was also named to the league's all-star team.
 An Air Force Reserve Officer Training Corps cadet at UCLA, he served as an Air Force officer and pilot.
 That February, he was assigned to Lackland Air Force Base.

 Bragg was named to the Air Force All-Stars basketball team, which won the Armed Forces Tournament over the Army, Navy, and Marines in 1956.
 He was a starter on their 1957 squad that won the Air Force's first AAU championship.
 Bragg then joined Sheppard Air Force Base, where he was named to the 1958 All-Air Force first team by the Air Force Times.
 He led the Senators to the Air Training Command championship and was voted the tournament's outstanding player.
 Sheppard won the World-Wide Air Force Basketball Tournament, and Bragg was named to the all-tournament team.
 They finished the season with a 34–5 record.

 Later years

 Holding a BS in accounting from UCLA, Bragg earned an MBA at Stanford University.
 He became an executive with Pauley Petroleum and Great Western Savings.
 He joined Great Western in 1962 before being elected as a vice president in 1966.
 Bragg was named executive vice president of their subsidiary First Savings and Loan Association in 1968, before returning to Great Western Savings in an executive VP role in 1973.
 He also served as treasurer of the UCLA Alumni Association and was a member of the UCLA Foundation board of trustees.

-Bragg was married and had three sons.
-On November 2, 1985, he died in Los Angeles at age 52.
+Bragg was married and had three sons, including Mark, a general authority for the The Church of Jesus Christ of Latter-day Saints.
+On November 2, 1985, Bragg died in Los Angeles at age 52.
 According to his father, he had an apparent heart attack after his typical Saturday morning workout.